A data-driven approach for topology correction in low voltage distribution networks with PVs: Topology correction approach

 In LVDNs, multiple switch bars exist, each containing a different number of switches.
-An example of switch deployment is illustrated in Fig. \ref{Fig.3}.
+Each switch connects two cables (e.g., A and B), which are linked to different transformers (e.g., AT and BT).
+Under normal conditions, the switch remains open.
+When transformer AT becomes overloaded, the switch is closed, shifting the load on cable A to transformer BT.
+Therefore, the switch state plays a crucial role in maintaining network efficiency and enabling effective load shifting.
+An example of switch deployment is illustrated in Fig.~\ref{Fig.3}.
 This non-uniform deployment poses challenges for accurately identifying the state of individual switches using SM data.
 To address this, a random forest (RF) algorithm is employed, leveraging voltage magnitude datasets to determine the state of switches within each switch bar.
 First, inspired by Label Encoding rules, the switch states in one bar are encoded into single-digital label formats, i.e., each combination of the switch states in the switch bar is uniquely mapped to a single digital label.
 The number of switches is assumed to be accessible for the DSO.
 For example, when there are 3 switches in the switch bar, the switch states $SS$ can be encoded as follows:

 After the switch states are encoded, the switch state identification problem in each bar is transformed into a standard multi-class classification task.
 The input for this classification task consists of time-series voltage magnitude datasets.
 However, the presence of missing data from SM or unmetered households results in varying numbers of available SMs on each feeder.
 Feeders with a higher number of available SM provide more data for the supervised learning process, potentially introducing bias in classification and leading to accuracy loss.
 Besides, when switch states remain unchanged for extended periods (e.g., a state $[1,0,1]$ resulting in an excessive number of samples labelled as $1$), the dataset becomes unbalanced.
 This imbalance further affects classification accuracy, posing a common challenge in machine learning.